Pros and Cons of Milk Alternatives

 - Excessive protein levels that’re better suited to baby calves

 - The burden on land required for cattle grazing

 Add in the argument that humans act unnaturally by drinking the milk of another species, and you’ve got a recipe for milk phobia.

-But April Schetler, a registered dietitian and director of clinical operations at Virtua, counters that the media dramatically overplays fears about cow’s milk, and she strongly recommends the non-fat version for anyone who doesn’t suffer from dairy allergies or intolerance.
+But I would counter that the media dramatically overplays fears about cow’s milk.
+I strongly recommend the non-fat milk for anyone who doesn’t suffer from dairy allergies or intolerance.

 The Cons of Milk Alternatives